Leo Poon: Coronaviruses

-Leo Poon, along with his colleague Malik Peiris, published a definitive research publication on the Coronavirus 2019 virus in the Journal Nature Medicine.
+Poon, along with his colleague Malik Peiris, published a definitive research publication on the Coronavirus 2019 virus in the Journal Nature Medicine.
 The team also first published the WHO technical protocol for the identification of the virus.
 At the onset of the first major outbreak in 2003 of epidemic Coronavirus, Severe Acute Respiratory Syndrome (SARS), the Hong Kong team of virologists published a landmark article in the same Journal.
 In the ensuing period, they have published numerous contributions to basic virological understanding of coronaviruses, to clinical and laboratory diagnosis, to public health and epidemiology and have listed many patents.

 Influenza viruses

-Leo Poon studies the replication and transmission of strains of emerging Influenza viruses, and has also developed molecular tests for their laboratory diagnosis.
+Poon studies the replication and transmission of strains of emerging Influenza viruses, and has also developed molecular tests for their laboratory diagnosis.
 These have included epidemic avian influenzas such as H5N1, pandemic H1N1/2009 and H7N9.
 He made an active contribution to demonstrate the reassortment of the pandemic H1N1 virus in pigs.
 He currently focuses on studying the basic molecular biology, epidemiology and vaccinology of influenza viruses.

 International panels and committees

-Leo Poon is a participant in international scientific and administrative committees and panels:
+Poon is a participant in international scientific and administrative committees and panels: